k3yss/Resume/README.md

 ![Rishi Kumar's Resume](Rishi_Kumar_Resume.png)

-### You can use Docker to generate artifacts without installing anything on your system!
+### Use Docker to generate artifacts without installing anything on your system!

 ````
 $ make docker